helpfulrobot/cwsoft-silverstripe-shortcode/README.md

 4. update your SilverStripe database via `http://yourdomain.com/dev/build?flush=all`

 ## Usage
-The shortcode methods are available in the WYSIWYG editor of your SilverStripe default page type.
+The cwsoft-shortcode methods are available in the WYSIWYG editor of your SilverStripe default page type.
 To use the shortcodes provided by the `cwsoft-shortcode` module, follow the steps below.

 ### Shortcode: [cwsHideMailto]
 Enter the following shortcode into the WYSIWYG editor of a default page type to obfuscate a mailto link from spam bots.